profile

 The Coaching Librarian

-Every other week,* I share tips to help leaders build more empowered teams by developing a coaching approach to leadership.
-I'm a leadership & career development coach with a dozen years experience as an academic librarian, so the examples come from library work, but you don't have to be a librarian to learn something valuable! *Some issues are email-only, so be sure to subscribe!
+I help leaders build more empowered teams by embracing your curiosity and developing a coaching approach to leadership.
+I'm a leadership coach with a dozen years experience as an academic librarian, so the examples come from library work, but you don't have to be a librarian to learn something valuable! *Some issues are email-only, so be sure to subscribe!

 Share this page